OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-v2-devquickstarts-node-web.md

     app.use(cookieParser());
     app.use(expressSession({ secret: 'keyboard cat', resave: true, saveUninitialized: false }));
     app.use(bodyParser.urlencoded({ extended : true }));
     // Initialize Passport!
-Also use passport.session() middleware, toosupport
+Also use passport.session() middleware, to support
     // persistent login sessions (recommended).
     app.use(passport.initialize());
     app.use(passport.session());